Metrication: United States (1830–present)

 By 1893, the reference standards for customary units had become unreliable.
 Moreover, the United States, being a signatory of the Metre Convention was in possession of national prototype metres and kilograms that were calibrated against those in use elsewhere in the world.
 This led to the Mendenhall Order which redefined the customary units by referring to the national metric prototypes, but used the conversion factors of the 1866 act.
 In 1896, a bill that would make the metric system mandatory in the United States was presented to Congress.
 Twenty-three of the 29 people who gave evidence before the congressional committee who were considering the bill were in favor of it, but six were against.
 Four of these six dissenters represented manufacturing interests and the other two were from the United States Revenue service.
 The grounds cited were the cost and inconvenience of the change-over.
 The bill was not enacted.
 Subsequent bills suffered a similar fate.

-The United States mandated the acceptance of the metric system in 1866 for commercial and legal proceedings, without displacing their customary units.
-The non-mandatory nature of the adoption of the SI has resulted in a much slower pace of adoption in the US than in other countries.

-In 1971, the US National Bureau of Standards completed a three-year study of the impact of increasing worldwide metric use on the US.
+In 1971, the U.S. National Bureau of Standards completed a three-year study of the impact of increasing worldwide metric use on the US.
 The study concluded with a report to Congress entitled A Metric America – A Decision Whose Time Has Come.
 Since then metric use has increased in the US, principally in the manufacturing and educational sectors.
-Public Law 93-380, enacted 21 August 1974, states that it is the policy of the US to encourage educational agencies and institutions to prepare students to use the metric system of measurement with ease and facility as a part of the regular education program.
+Public Law 93-380, enacted 21 August 1974, states that it is the policy of the U.S. to encourage educational agencies and institutions to prepare students to use the metric system of measurement with ease and facility as a part of the regular education program.
 On 23 December 1975, President Gerald Ford signed Public Law 94–168, the Metric Conversion Act of 1975.
 This act declares a national policy of coordinating the increasing use of the metric system in the US.
-It established a US Metric Board whose functions as of 1 October 1982 were transferred to the Dept of Commerce, Office of Metric Programs, to coordinate the voluntary conversion to the metric system.
+It established a U.S. Metric Board whose functions as of 1 October 1982 were transferred to the Dept of Commerce, Office of Metric Programs, to coordinate the voluntary conversion to the metric system.